oeway/hypha-apps-cli/README.md

   --files=./assets
 ```

-This will include all files in the `./assets` directory with your app.
+This will recursively include all files in the `./assets` directory, automatically detecting and processing different file types (text, JSON, binary).

 ## Contributing